Jellyyyyyyy/STP-Attack/readme.md

 ## Features

-- **Root Bridge Hijacking:** This tool can hijack the root bridge in a network by sending BPDU packets.
+- **Root Bridge Hijacking:** This tool can hijack the root bridge in a network by sending BPDU packets.<br>NOTE: Will Not work if BPDU guard is enabled on the switche's interface
 - **Packet Forwarding:** Enable or disable packet forwarding using a bridge.
 This feature requires at least two network interfaces.
 - **Trunk Interface Establishment:** Establish a trunk interface by sending a crafted Dynamic Trunking Protocol (DTP) packet.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.